aliyun/terraform-provider-alicloud/website/docs/d/kms_secret.html.markdown

 The following arguments are supported:

-* `context` -
+* `encryption_context` -
-  (Optional) The JSON string of the key-value pair.
+  (Optional) The Encryption context.
 If you specify this parameter in the Encrypt or GenerateDataKey API operation, it is also required when you call the Decrypt API operation.
 For more information, see [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm?spm=a2c63.p38356.b99.14.47562193BvC7Hu).
 * `ciphertext_blob` - The ciphertext to be decrypted.

 ## Attributes Reference